Chemical Wedding – Image, matter and the (un)making of synthetic white

 PhD Goldsmiths, University of London, Department of Art

-The thesis engages with the work of Lutz Bacher and Diane Severin Nguyen, with structural and neo-structural film, Robert Wilson’s Deafman Glance (1981), and Robert Rauschenberg’s Erased de Kooning Drawing (1953).
+The thesis also engages with the work of Lutz Bacher and Diane Severin Nguyen, structural and neo-structural film, Robert Wilson’s Deafman Glance (1981), and Robert Rauschenberg’s Erased de Kooning Drawing (1953).